-KnectIQ’s patent pending technology provides for secure authentication and protection of medical device and personal identifying information.
+KnectIQ’s DASB™ provides for secure access and authentication to medical device patient information.

 Cybersecurity of energy delivery systems is critical for protecting a nation’s energy infrastructure.
 Likewise, defense, communication, transportation, banking and finance, water production and delivery are fundamental to a thriving economy and society.
 Secure authentication and communication to a nation’s infrastructure control systems is increasingly vital in today’s threat environment.

-KnectIQ’s patent pending technology provides for secure authentication and identification protection of computing devices, IoT devices and wireless control access points.
+KnectIQ’s DASB™ provides for secure access and authentication to computing devices, IoT devices and wireless control access points.

 Machine-to-Machine M2M cybersecurity deals with vulnerabilities and attack vectors of computer-controlled and highly automated environments with restricted or no direct user access or intervention.
 M2M ecosystems and environments include wireless sensor networks, industrial control systems or smart grid infrastructure and are often based on mission-critical real-time embedded systems that are interconnected using wired (e.g. Ethernet, RS-485) or wireless (e.g. 802.15.4) network standards.

-KnectIQ’s patent pending technology provides for secure authentication and identification protection in M2M environments across wired or wireless transport layers.
+KnectIQ’s DASB™ provides for secure access and authentication in M2M environments across wired or wireless transport layers.